-A non-AP STA affiliated with a non-AP MLD that sets the EDP Capabilities and Operation Parameters Request/Response Support subfield in the RSNXE to 1 may send an EDP Capabilities and Operation Parameters Request frame with Basic Multi-Link element to request capabilities and operation parameters of APs affiliated with an associated AP MLD if APs affiliated with the associated AP MLD set the EDP Capabilities and Operation Parameters Request/Response Support subfield in the RSNXE to 1.
+A non-AP STA affiliated with a non-AP MLD that sets the EDP Capabilities And(#1419) Operation Parameters Request/Response Support subfield in the RSNXE to 1 may send an EDP Capabilities And(#1419) Operation Parameters Request frame with Basic Multi-Link element to request capabilities and operation parameters of APs affiliated with an associated AP MLD if APs affiliated with the associated AP MLD set the EDP Capabilities And(#1419) Operation Parameters Request/Response Support subfield in the RSNXE to 1.

-If APs affiliated with an AP MLD set the EDP Capabilities and Operation Parameters Request/Response Support subfield in the RSNXE to 1 and the AP MLD receives through a setup link from an associated non-AP MLD an EDP Capabilities and Operation Parameters Request frame with Basic Multi-Link element, then the AP MLD shall respond an EDP Capabilities and Operation Parameters Response frame through an affiliated AP over a setup link to the non-AP MLD.
-If APs affiliated with an AP MLD set the EDP Capabilities and Operation Parameters Request/Response Support subfield in the RSNXE to 1, the AP MLD may send an unsolicited EDP Capabilities and Operation Parameters Response frame to an associated non-AP MLD through a setup link, where non-AP STAs affiliated with the non-AP MLD set the EDP Capabilities and Operation Parameters Request/Response Support subfield in the RSNXE to 1.
-The EDP Capabilities and Operation Parameters Response frame shall include a Basic Multi-Link element, and the Basic Multi-Link element shall include a Per-STA profile subelement with the Complete Profile subfield set to 1 for each AP affiliated with the AP MLD (see 9.4.2.312.2.4 (Link Info field of the Basic Multi-Link element)).
-The STA profile field in the Per-STA profile subelement for each AP affiliated with the AP MLD includes the following in order and does not follow 35.3.3.3 (Advertisement of complete or partial per-link information):
+If APs affiliated with an AP MLD set the EDP Capabilities And(#1419) Operation Parameters Request/Response Support subfield in the RSNXE to 1 and the AP MLD receives through a setup link from an associated non-AP MLD an EDP Capabilities And(#1419) Operation Parameters Request frame with Basic Multi-Link element, then the AP MLD shall respond with(#1424) an EDP Capabilities And(#1419) Operation Parameters Response frame through an affiliated AP over a setup link to the non-AP MLD.
+If APs affiliated with an AP MLD set the EDP Capabilities And Operation Parameters(#1419) Request/Response Support subfield in the RSNXE to 1, the AP MLD may send an unsolicited EDP Capabilities And(#1419) Operation Parameters Response frame to an associated non-AP MLD through a setup link, where non-AP STAs affiliated with the non-AP MLD set the EDP Capabilities And(#1419) Operation Parameters Request/Response Support subfield in the RSNXE to 1.
+The EDP Capabilities And(#1419) Operation Parameters Response frame shall include a Basic Multi-Link element, and the Basic Multi-Link element shall include a Per-STA Profile(#1425) subelement with the Complete Profile subfield set to 1 for each AP affiliated with the AP MLD (see 9.4.2.321.2.4(#1061) (Link Info field of the Basic Multi-Link element)).
+The STA profile field in the Per-STA Profile(#1425) subelement for each AP affiliated with the AP MLD includes the following in order and does not follow 35.3.3.3 (Advertisement of complete or partial per-link information):

 The Capability Information field as defined in 9.4.1.4 (Capability Information field).

-All elements that will be included in a Probe Response frame except Multi-Link element and Multiple BSSID element and are in order as defined in a Probe Response frame.
+All elements that will be included in a Probe Response frame except Multi-Link element and Multiple BSSID element and shall be in the order defined for a Probe Response frame.(#1422)

 TGbi editor: Modify Clause 12.14.5.1 as follows (track change on):

-12.14.5.1 non-MLO
+12.14.5.1 Non-MLO(#1416)